SCLOUD-PTE-LTD/docs/public-cloud/vpc/vip.md

 Apply intranet VIP to the ECS or physical ECS.

-Note: A VIP can only be bound to one ECS or physical ECS, otherwise the ARP information may be inconsistent.
+> A VIP can only be bound to one ECS or physical ECS, otherwise the ARP information may be inconsistent.